sibulus/SFU_ML/Ui_project/manual.md

 # Applications of ML in Mechatronics Tools GUI Technical Manual

 This guide is prepared as a reference for you to know the necessary setup needed to operate the GUI.
-Additionally, it is meant to serve as a brief tutorial to help you understand some of the basics of the Raspberry Pi, esepecially if you are using it for a project.
+Additionally, it is meant to serve as a brief tutorial to help you understand some of the basics of the Raspberry Pi, esepecially if you are using it for a project....

 # 1. Setup the Raspberry Pi